Whop42/website/README.md

-# website
+# STEM-Auctions.???

-Tesla STEM Auctions small business p5
+Website for a small business project in Business and Marketing.

+## Contributing

+## Building